lune-climate/lune-docs/docs/guides/selecting-project-bundles.md

 ### Fetching Project bundles and Bundle portfolios

-By [fetching Project bundles](/resources/projects/list-bundles) and [Bundle portfolios](/resources/bundle-portfolios/list-all-bundle-portfolios) and storing the id of one or more of those bundles, you can present your clients with a choice of CO₂ offsetting options.
+By [fetching Project bundles](/resources/projects/list-bundles) and [Bundle portfolios](/resources/bundle-portfolios/list-all-bundle-portfolios) and storing the id of one or more of those bundles (and other bundle properties you wish to expose in-app, e.g., bundle images, bundle name, bundle description), you can present your clients with a choice of CO₂ offsetting options.

-Equally, you may choose to store the id of a single bundle.
-This is the equivalent of overriding the Lune defaults for your client.

 <Tip>